Regulation

 If the document being notarised is to be received by a country that is a signatory to the Apostille convention of 1961 – it is likely that you will require an Apostille.
 The purpose of the Hague Apostille Convention of 1961 is that once the country becomes a member/signatory there should no longer be any requirement for separate consular or embassy legalisation as long as the document has been notarised and apostilled.
 Our Notary Public will be happy to advise you on whether the recipient of the document will require an Apostille.
 If an Apostille is required, our Notary Public can advise you on the process of obtaining one, the cost & can arrange this for you.

 We cater for all your urgent notarial needs & have a robust system in place to cater for your urgent needs.
-Our in-house courier will ensure that if required with an additional fee, the Apostille is obtained on the same day & country specific consular or embassy legalisation is obtained the next day if this is applicable.
+Unfortunately- the UK government have ceased the same day apostille service in London (save some limited types of documents).
+Our in-house courier will ensure that if required with an additional fee, the Apostille is obtained next day & country specific consular or embassy legalisation is obtained the following day if this is applicable.

 Although many countries have become members/signatures to The Hague Apostille convention of 1961 – there still remains many countries around the world that are not signatures/members of the convention.
 This means that if your document is being received in a country who is not a signature/member is it likely that further legalisation of the document will be required by the consular or embassy of the receiving country.